Rize Province: The Ottoman era

-Laz populated area was often contested by different Georgian principalities, however through Battle of Murjakheti (1535), Principality of Guria finally ensured control over it, until 1547, when it was conquered by resurgent Ottoman forces and reorganized into the Lazistan sanjak as part of eyalet of Trabzon.
+The Laz populated area was often contested by different Georgian principalities.
+Through the Battle of Murjakheti (1535), the Principality of Guria finally ensured control over the area until 1547, when it was conquered by resurgent Ottoman forces and reorganized into the Lazistan Sanjak as part of eyalet of Trabzon.

-From the late-17th century onwards, the Ottoman administration built many elegant bridges across the Fırtına River and its tributaries.
+From the late-17th century onwards, the Ottoman administration built multiple bridges across the Fırtına River and its tributaries.

-The province was a site of battles between Ottoman and Russian armies during Caucasus Campaign of World War I and was occupied by the Russian forces in 1916–1918.
+The province was a site of battles between Ottoman and Russian armies during the Caucasus Campaign of World War I, and was occupied by Russian forces in 1916–1918.
 It was returned to the Ottomans with the Treaty of Brest-Litovsk in 1918.

-From 1924 onwards, Rize has been a province of the Republic of Turkey.
-Until tea was planted here in the 1940s this was a poor area at the far end of the country, with only the Soviet Union beyond the Iron Curtain.
-Many generations of Rize people left to look for jobs in Istanbul or overseas.
+Since 1924, Rize has been a province of the Republic of Turkey.
+Until tea plantations were established in the 1940s, the province was a poor area at the far end of the country, with only the Soviet Union beyond the Iron Curtain.
+Many generations of people in Rize left to look for jobs in Istanbul or overseas.

 In Turkey

-In September 1935 the third Inspectorate General (Umumi Müfettişlik, UM) was created, to which the Rize province was included.
-Its establishment was based on the Law 1164 from June 1927, which was passed in order to Turkefy the population.
-The third UM span over the provinces of Erzurum, Artvin, Rize, Trabzon, Kars, Gümüşhane, Erzincan and Ağrı.
+In September 1935, the third Inspectorate General (Umumi Müfettişlik, UM) was created, to which the Rize province was included.
+Its establishment was based on the Law 1164 from June 1927, which was passed in order to turkefy the population.
+The third UM spanned across the provinces of Erzurum, Artvin, Rize, Trabzon, Kars, Gümüşhane, Erzincan and Ağrı.
 It was governed by an Inspector General seated in the city of Erzurum.
-The Inspectorate General was dissolved in 1952 during the Government of the Democrat Party.
+The Inspectorate General was dissolved in 1952 during the government of the Democrat Party.

 Life in Rize today

 The city of Rize is a coastal town on a narrow strip of flat land between the mountains and the sea.
-Today the area is wealthier although there is a marked difference between the lifestyle of the people in the relatively wealthy city of Rize and those in the remote villages where wooden houses perch on the steep mountainside with the rain beating down.
+Today, the area is wealthier, although there is a marked difference between the lifestyle of the people in the relatively wealthy city of Rize and those in the remote villages where wooden houses perch on the steep mountainside with the rain beating down.
 The province is known in Turkey for the production of Rize tea.